Compliance templates

 Applying templates to assets

 When creating a new asset using the Asset Designer, select a compliance template on the compliance step.
-All modules from the template are automatically applied to your asset.
+DALP copies the template's modules into the asset's compliance configuration.

 You can also change the compliance template for existing assets if you have the governance role, though this should be done carefully to avoid disrupting existing holders.